r-lib/rig/README.md

 There are several possible ways to install rig on Windows: with our installer, `winget`, `scoop` or `choco`.

+#### Installing rig on Windows (WinGet) <a id="id-windows-winget">

+An easy way to install rig on Windows 10 and above is to use the built-in WinGet package manager.
+The name of the package is `posit.rig`.

+    winget install posit.rig

 #### Installing rig on Windows (installer) <a id="id-windows-installer">

 Download the latest release from <https://github.com/r-lib/rig/releases>